 Be sure your paragraph spacing has one full line in-between each paragraph.
 Take a look at the paragraphs above as reference.
 The CMS will automatically use this spacing when you press the "return or "enter" button on your keyboard.

-Usage of Calendar
+Usage of calendar

 Instead of creating additional pages for events, Consider using the calendar function.
+You can add calendar items by going to Advanced Components > Calendar > Add New.

 Image and document descriptions